gsmitheidw/GenealogyTools/Export-GedmatchProjectImages.md

 downloaded from Gedmatch.
 Once you do that, it'll create image files in the same folder the CSV file is in.

+## Options

+Export-GedmatchProjectImagesSettings.ini is a plain text file which you can edit to change the sort order or the value by which the MRCA (Most Recent Common Ancestor) is highlighted in red text.
+Defaults settings are:

+    SortOrder=Kit number
+    MRCA=5

+Comments are preceded with a semi-colon.

 ## Notes

 Always spot check output files before posting.
 Gedmatch doesn't include e-mail addresses in the CSV file but this could change.